|

 of the Member States.

-4. Criteria for issuing multiple-entry visas (for
+4. Criteria for issuing multiple-entry visas (for a

-a stay of maximum 90 days within 180 days) valid for a long period of time
+stay of maximum 90 days within 180 days) valid for a long period of time

-a) multiple-entry visas with a term of validity of up to five years are
+a) multiple-entry visas with a term of validity of up to five years are issued

-issued to the members of national and regional Governments and Parliaments,
+to the members of national and regional Governments and Parliaments,

 Constitutional Court and Supreme Court, permanent members of official

-delegations, spouses and children (including adopted), who are under the age
+delegations, spouses and children (including adopted), who are under the age of

-of 21 or are dependent, and parents (including custodians) visiting citizens
+21 or are dependent, and parents (including custodians) visiting citizens of

-journalists, for the time of duration of their authorization for legal
+for the time of duration of their authorization for legal residence or of their

-residence or of their mandate, if these are less than five years.
+mandate, if these are less than five years.

-b) multiple-entry visas with a term of validity of up to one year are issued
+b) multiple-entry visas with a term of validity of up to one year are issued to

-to members of official delegations, representatives of civil society
+members of official delegations, representatives of civil society

 organizations, members of the professions participating in international